 - A term that describes the condition of the race course, ranging from heavy to firm.

-- Where horses are allowed to carry different weights from each other, leading to an even race.
+- Where horses are allowed to carry different weights from each other, leading to

 - A two-year-old horse.